reality-two/reality2-documentation/instructions/2 Definitions/Plugins.md

 Inbuilt plugins are ones that are defined as part of the code that is running on the Node.
 These are Elixir Apps with a predetermined interface and are using the resources of the Node.
 Examples include many of the core features of the Reality2 node such as a Web interface, a Geospatial module, Authentication, Integration with IoT device hardware and the Pathing Name System.

-The plugin is built in Elixir, and used in the Automations section.
+The plugin is built in Elixir or Rust, and used in the Automations section.
 If you want to learn how to create your own inbuilt plugins, [look here](Inbuilt%20plugin%20HOWTO.md).

 ### External plugins